D3PSI/gerrit-jira-hook/README.md

 ## Dependencies

 This hook runs on Python 3 only.
+It requires the Gerrit hook plugin to be installed and active.
 Install the dependencies with:

     pip install -r requirements.txt